identw/werf/docs/pages/configuration/stapel_image/docker_directive.md

     LC_ALL: en_US.UTF-8
 ```

-Defined docker instructions are applied on the last stage called `docker_instructions`.
+The specified docker instructions are applied during the last stage called `docker_instructions`.
-Thus, instructions do not affect other stages, ones just will be applied to a built image.
+Therefore, instructions do not affect other stages - they only append data to the assembled image.

-If need to use special environment variables in build-time of your application image, such as `TERM` environment, you should use a [base image]({{ site.baseurl }}/documentation/configuration/stapel_image/base_image.html) with these variables.
+If you require some specific environment variables when building your application image (such as a `TERM` environment), then you should use the [base image]({{ site.baseurl }}/documentation/configuration/stapel_image/base_image.html) in which these variables are set.

-> Tip: you can also implement exporting environment variables right in [_user stage_]({{ site.baseurl }}/documentation/configuration/stapel_image/assembly_instructions.html#what-is-user-stages) instructions
+> Tip: you can also export environment variables at the [_user stage_]({{ site.baseurl }}/documentation/configuration/stapel_image/assembly_instructions.html#what-is-user-stages).